okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/migrate-to-okta-bulk/main/index.md

 You can obtain the new Group ID (`id`) from the response to use when you create Users in that Group later.
 You can also list all Groups in your org and obtain their IDs using a [List Groups](/docs/reference/api/groups/#list-groups) request.

-You can also create Groups in your Admin Console.
+You can also create groups in your Admin Console.
 For more information, see [About groups](https://help.okta.com/okta_help.htm?id=Directory_Groups) in the product documentation.

 ## Create users

-Once you’ve created all the necessary Okta Groups, you can create Users including their Group Memberships.
+After you create all the necessary Okta groups, you can create users and include their group memberships.
 As mentioned earlier, this example uses [Create User without Credentials](/docs/reference/api/users/#create-user-without-credentials) to create our sample user.
 In our sample, the user's email address is our unique login and the Group IDs are from the List Groups request in the previous step.

 ### Request example with groups